-The decrease in the Housing Revenue Account balance for the year was £4.581m A substantial amount of this is in relation to £4.687m transferred to the HRA New Homes Earmarked Reserve being the remaining committed funds for match funding for the Margate Housing Intervention Programme and HCA Empty Homes programme.
-The HCA Empty Homes programme is due to complete in March 2015 and will deliver a minimum of 30 new affordable housing units.
-The Margate Intervention is a long-term regeneration programme of 10-15 years in the Cliftonville West and Margate Central area with Kent County Council and the Homes and Community Agency to transform the housing market in two of Britain's most deprived wards.
-The Housing Revenue Account contribution will be utilised to create affordable housing units within the designated area.
+The decrease in the Housing Revenue Account balance for the year was £272k against a budgeted deficit of £531k.
+A re-profiling of the New Build Programme resulted in a reduced revenue contribution made to the capital programme and funds have been set aside in the New Properties Reserve as agreed with Cabinet on 20 January 2015.
+The HCA Empty Homes programme completed on 31 March 2015, with the aim of delivering a minimum of 30 new affordable housing units.
+A further commitment has been given to an on-going empty homes refurbishment programme for the creation of a further 14 units over the next few years.
+The council is continuing on with Margate Intervention as a long-term regeneration programme in the Cliftonville West and Margate Central area with Kent County Council and the Homes and Community Agency to transform the housing market in two of Britain's most deprived wards.